CigarsSmoker/Clone/Platform-specific-differences.md

 ##### Firefox

-Upgrade header to websocket **can** be blocked.
+Requests for connection upgrade to websocket **can** be blocked.

-Connection upgrade requests are reported into the `other` column.
+Connection upgrade requests are currently reported into the `other` column.

 **TO DO:** uMatrix should specifically check for requests for connection upgrade to websocket, and report this in the logger.